safreita1/TIGER/README.md

 and the natural sciences ([Physica A](https://www.journals.elsevier.com/physica-a-statistical-mechanics-and-its-applications), [Physical Review E](https://journals.aps.org/pre/), [EPJ](https://www.epj.org/)).
 -->
-TIGER contains a wide range of techniques across conferences and journals in data mining (e.g., ICDM, CIKM, SDM), and the natural sciences (e.g., Physica A, Physical Review E).

 For additional information, take a look at the **[Documentation](https://graph-tiger.readthedocs.io/)** and our paper:

 [**Evaluating Graph Vulnerability and Robustness using TIGER**](https://arxiv.org/pdf/2006.05648.pdf).